Special Operations Executive (SOE) Codes

 Outhal, BE, set for Jun 1941: canceled, little information as to purpose in available file.

-Pandarus, BE, Mar 1944: FN Cufflinks; supply 90.000 USD to secret army and aid building up to wireless network.
+Pandarus, BE, Mar 1944: FN Cufflinks; supply 90.000 USD to secret army and aid building up to the wireless network.

 Panicle, PT, 1941: planning for delay of any enemy advance into Portugal.